MINGJINGTAI/ubin-quorum/README.md

 Additional notes:
 * An external service (mock RTGS service) is to be deployed for Pledge and Redeem functions.
 It can be found in the [`ubin-ext-service`](https://github.com/project-ubin/ubin-ext-service)
 * A common UI can be found in the [`ubin-ui`](https://github.com/project-ubin/ubin-ui) repository.
+* An ['addendum'](https://github.com/pieterhartel/ubin-quorum/blob/master/README_Addendum.docx) to this README is added to illustrate more depth in the deployment steps.

 # Quorum Network Setup